Skip to main content

 " Gaon mein."
 Someone heard them and smiled.

 " Chaliye sab abh Dinner hall chalte hai."
 Udai Singh called the guests.
-The friends were all flocking around the newlyweds chatting when they were called and Rohan got up saying " Thank god bhook lagi hai."
+The friends were all flocking around the newlyweds, chatting when they were called, and Rohan got up, saying, " Thank god bhook lagi hai."
 They were about to help Ajabde up when Ranima came telling a Dasi, " Aj Kunwarsa aur Kuwaranisa ka dinner alag se hoga yaad hai na Rama?
 Unko le jao."

 " Humare raaj parivaar ka rasm hai aj saara raat koi bhi guest, family ya vaar vadhu sote nahi hai, aap log yeh dinner karenge, fir iss kamre mein tabh tak rahenge jab tak koi aapko bahar se bulata nahi Bidaai rasm ke liye subah, aur yaad rakhiye aap so nahi sakte."
-She went away as Pratap scrutinized the room with a small dining table, a couch and a sofa set.
-There was also a balcony with a couch there.
+She went away as Pratap scrutinised the room with a small dining table, a couch and a sofa set.
+There was also a balcony with a couch.
 There was another empty room with a bathroom attached to it.

 Ajabde was more bothered about the food.
-She walked towards the table as he walked towards the door to shut it and the gaat pulled them back.
+She walked towards the table as he walked towards the door to shut it, and the gaat pulled them back.
 He removed the dupatta from his shoulder and gave it to Ajabde.
-She sat down confused.
+She sat down, confused.
 He closed the door and turned back to see her sitting without touching her food.

 " What happened?"
-He asked sitting opposite her.
+He asked, sitting opposite her.
 He removed the heavy pagri and placed them on the table.

 " They told me not to unveil my face until muh dikhai, how on earth am I going to eat?"
 She exclaimed worriedly.